 Gatwa previously confirmed he would be staying for at least two seasons of Doctor Who, telling Rolling Stone: "[Theatre] kept me warm and it held me all night, even if I was broke.
 But I’m planning on getting back to it next year, after I finish season 2 of Doctor Who."

-It's also been confirmed that Andor star Sethu has been cast as the Doctor's new companion, Belinda Chandra.
-We don't know much about her just yet, but she has been spotted filming with Gatwa for what looks like a Las Vegas adventure!
+It's also been confirmed that Andor star Sethu has been cast as the Doctor's new companion, Belinda Chandra, with new pictures of her being released after the 2024 Christmas special.

-Sethu made her Doctor Who debut as Mundy Flynn in a guest role in the Steven Moffat-penned episode Boom - it has yet to be confirmed if her new role has any connection to Mundy.
+Sethu made her Doctor Who debut as Mundy Flynn in a guest role in the Steven Moffat-penned episode Boom - but her new character Belinda will be completely different.

 It's also been reported that Gibson will take on a smaller role in season 15 - something that could prove exciting as we'll get to see more of Ruby's life beyond her adventures with the Doctor.